wangyz1999/Attention-ASIST/README.md

 1. See `asist/MixedIntegerDisocuntedCluster.py`
 2. Open json map data file
 3. use `find_path` function to get path consists of list of node ids.
 Specify initial location and victims you want to ignore (Already saved or died).
-4. Path can be visulized using the visulizer
+4. Path can be visualized using the visualizer